brycie-boy/quartz/content/Behaviorism assumes that it is external entities that control learning.md

 ## Behaviorism assumes that it is external entities that control learning #

 The basis of [[behaviorism]] is that the most fundamental principle is that you can change behavior through the deliberate manipulation of external events.
-The experimenters, rather than the animals, controlled what learning should take place. [[The use positive and negative reinforcement in schools condition students for emotional dependence on authority]].
+The experimenters, rather than the animals, controlled what learning should take place. [[The use of positive and negative reinforcement in schools condition students for emotional dependence on authority]].

 ___